End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the Direct Classification of Collision Events at the LHC: Event Classification

-Looking at the $H\rightarrow\gamma\gamma$ vs. $\gamma\gamma$ component (Figure \ref{fig:Central_Multiclass_AUC_SgVGG}), we see that for kinematically-differentiated backgrounds, the E2E classifiers perform comparably to the 4-momentum-only classifier.
-This is important because it demonstrates that, at least in this context, we have paid no penalty in using a \emph{general} classifier trained on raw data over a \emph{specialized} kinematical classifier that relied on our ability to reconstruct the event.
-Therefore, in the limit that the particle kinematics can be fully reconstructed, we observe the E2E approach to perform similarly.
-Next, while mass de-correlation is clearly a lossy operation (see Table \ref{table:MultiCentral}), it does not completely kill classifier performance even for irreducible backgrounds.
-This suggests the kinematical information is manifested in the detector image in two ways: the angular distribution of the photon showers and the \emph{energy scale} of the shower hits.
-While mass de-correlation removes the latter, it preserves the former, allowing for residual performance.
+Looking at the binary $H\rightarrow\gamma\gamma$ vs. $\gamma\gamma$ component (Figure \ref{fig:Central_Multiclass_AUC_SgVGG}), the end-to-end classifier seems to under-perform compared to the \textbf{4-mom} classifier.
+We attribute this to the limited statistics available in training the end-to-end classifier.
+An indication of this statistical limitation is described in the following subsection for the Central+Forward category which contains more training statistics.
+This demonstrates that, at least for this study, we have paid no penalty in using a \emph{general} classifier trained on low-level detector data over a \emph{specialized} kinematics-based classifier that relied on our ability to reconstruct the event.
+The similarity in performance to the (mass de-correlated) 4-momentum classifier suggests the kinematic information is manifested in the detector image in two ways: the angular distribution of the photon showers and the absolute energy of the photon shower's constituent hits.
+While mass de-correlation is clearly a lossy operation, it preserves the angular information even though it removes the absolute energy scale, allowing for residual discrimination against irreducible backgrounds.